Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 • Precision: The procedure allows for precise visualization and treatment of the affected area.

-1. Identification and removal of the cartilage scale.
+1. Identification and removal of the cartilage flake.

-2. Preparing the OCD bed through micropicking or forage to promote blood circulation and support healing with fibrocartilage.
+2. Preparation of the OCD bed by Micropicking or Forage, to promote blood circulation and support healing with fibrocartilage.

 Open surgery

-If the cartilage scale is not accessible arthroscopically, for example because it has washed away into the biceps tendon sheath, open surgery may be necessary.
+If the cartilage fragment is not accessible arthroscopically, for example because it has been washed into the biceps tendon sheath, open surgery may be necessary.

 • Access to hard-to-reach areas.

-In very severe cases where a large defect remains in the joint, the use of implants may be necessary to stabilize the joint and maintain function.
+In very severe cases where a large defect remains in the joint, the use of implants may be necessary to stabilize the joint and preserve its function.

 SynACart implant

-• A commercially available implant that was specifically developed to fill defects in the joint.
+• A commercially available implant specifically designed to fill defects in the joint.

-• Promotes regeneration and prevents further damage to surrounding tissue.
+• Promotes regeneration and prevents further damage to the surrounding tissue.

 Custom-made implants

-Custom-made implants can be made for complex or unusually shaped defects.
+Custom-made implants can be manufactured for complex or unusually shaped defects.
 These are specifically tailored to the anatomy of the affected dog.

-Postoperative care is crucial for successful healing and restoration of joint function.
+Postoperative care is crucial for successful healing and the restoration of joint function.

-After surgery, movement should be strictly controlled for several weeks:
+After the operation, movement should be strictly controlled for several weeks:

-• No jumps: Avoidance of stress that could endanger the newly treated joint.
+• No jumps: Avoidance of stresses that could endanger the freshly treated joint.

-Regular physiotherapy exercises promote healing and prevent muscle breakdown:
+Regular physiotherapy exercises promote healing and prevent muscle loss:

 • Passive movement exercises.